Pathao

 Pathao is a Bengali word meaning "send".
 The company was founded by Fahim Saleh, Hussain Elius, and Shifat Adnan.

 On 1 November 2021, Pathao appointed its chief financial officer, Fahim Ahmed, as Managing Director & Chief Executive Officer of the ride-sharing platform.

 History

 Pathao started as a delivery service back in 2015 with its fleet of motorcycles and bicycles.
 They acted as a delivery service for several E-Commerce Companies of Bangladesh.
-Later in 2016, Pathao started bike-sharing services in mid-2016 and had successfully signed up more than 100,000 drivers and around 1 million users in March 2018 across the country.
-In an interview with TechCrunch, Pathao Co-founder, Hussain M Elius confirmed that Pathao currently has over 50,000 bikes registered in its platform and the company is valued over $100 million as of April 2018.
+Later in 2016, Pathao started bike-sharing services in mid-2016 and successfully signed up more than 100,000 drivers and around 1 million users in March 2018 across the country.
+In an interview with TechCrunch, Pathao Co-founder, Hussain M Elius confirmed that Pathao currently has over 50,000 bikes registered on its platform and the company is valued at over $100 million as of April 2018.
 In September 2018, Pathao launched its services in Nepal.
 Pathao is the first Bangladeshi company to offer On-demand Transport Sharing services abroad.
 On 3 December 2019, Pathao became the first major ride-sharing service providing company in Bangladesh to get enlistment certificate from the authorities in Bangladesh.